 (a) Notice of Violation.
 If the Association reasonably determines that a violation of the Documents has occurred, and it is not a health and safety violation as defined above in Section 1(h), the Association shall send a notice to the Respondent ("Notice of Violation") that meets the requirements set forth in Section 1(f), above, as well as this section.
 The Association shall send the Notice of Violation by certified mail, return receipt requested, as well as by prepaid, first-class United States mail, addressed to the Respondent's mailing address appearing on the Association's records.
-The Association and provided by the Respondent.
+The Association may also send the Notice of Violation to any electronic mail address on file with the Association and provided by the Respondent.
 The Notice of Violation shall advise the Respondent that they have 30 days to cure the violation ("First Cure Period") which commence on the date the Association issues the Notice of Violation and shall further provide for a second consecutive 30-day cure period ("Second Cure